Who Do You Think You Are?

 I was nine when my mother moved my younger sisters and me from Hong Kong to Dallas after my father's death.
 We spent five years neglected and in near isolation: no friends, no relatives, and no intervention by police, teachers, neighbors or social workers.

 My mother's opinion of me was the only metric I had of myself until I was fifteen, and it only improved a little after that.
-I've spent decades since then sliding effortlessly into the wrong of me and puzzled by the rest.
+Like it or not, I've spent the decades since then sliding effortlessly into the wrong of me and puzzled by the rest.

 That’s not all.

 My relationship with my mother was unorthodox.
 It's no exaggeration to say I was a stand-in husband, even at twelve.
-The level of meanness I experienced was failed marriage mean, and nice was never just nice.
-Attempts at affection bordered on illegal.
+The level of meanness I experienced was a failed marriage mean, and nice was never just nice.
+Affection bordered on illegal.

 Despite all that, I've made a life for myself.
 On paper, I'm a success.
-But trust me, I don't look at that paper much.
+But trust me, I don't look at that resume much.

-Reading my peers' remarks about my writing, something I had become hopeful about is disturbing validation.
-Their feedback has forced me to recognize and give credit to a me I’m oblivious to, but others see and make an effort to like him.
+Reading my peers' remarks about my writing, something I had become hopeful about, is disturbing validation.
+Their feedback has forced me to recognize and give credit to a me I’m oblivious to, but others see, then make an effort to like him.

 My words.
 Their words.
 These words.